 The full possible syntax for annotating an entity is:

 value are optional in this notation.

-value keyword refers to synonyms.
+value field refers to synonyms.
 To understand what the labels

 for, see the section on entity roles and groups.

-Synonyms provide a way to normalize your training data by mapping an extracted entity to a value other than the literal text extracted.
-Synonyms can be defined in the format:
+Synonyms normalize your training data by mapping an extracted entity to a value other than the literal text extracted.
+You can define synonyms using the format:

-Synonyms can also be defined in-line in your training examples by
+You can also define synonyms in-line in your training examples by

 value of the entity: